Arthur-Palhano/100-Days-Of-Code/README.md

 # 100DaysOfCode
- <h3>A challenge that consists of programming a simple program for 100 consecutive days, but that serves as learning for a language.</h3>
+ <h3>A challenge that consists of code a simple program for 100 consecutive days, but that serves as learning for a language.</h3>

  <h4>To see the codes just go to the folder #100DaysOfCode</h5>